jvaubourg/stoltenberg-speech-20110722/README.md

 ## Subtitles

-You can use Subtitle Editor (package `subtitleeditor` on Debian/Ubuntu) for composing a new translation from another version.
+You can use Subtitle Editor (package `subtitleeditor` on Debian/Ubuntu) for composing a new translation, and this [online converter](https://atelier.u-sub.net/srt2vtt/) for converting SRT files to VTT ones.

 ### English